Starling vs HSBC Business Account: Which Is Better?

 Starling and HSBC are both PRA-authorised licensed banks with FSCS protection.
 The difference is what each provides beyond the basics.

 Starling is free and digital-first.
-You get a UK sort code, account number, overdraft access, and integrations with Xero, QuickBooks, and FreeAgent — all at no monthly cost.
-For a sole trader or small SME that operates entirely online, Starling covers every banking need.
+You get a UK sort code, account number, overdraft access, and Xero, QuickBooks and FreeAgent integrations, all at no monthly cost.
+For a sole trader or small SME that runs entirely online, Starling covers every banking need it has.

-HSBC costs GBP8/month (Kinetic account) and provides a physical bank.
-You get access to the UK branch network, relationship managers for larger customers, and the HSBC global network for international trade finance.
-These are not features a digital bank can replicate.
+HSBC costs GBP8/month on the Kinetic account, and that buys you a physical bank: the UK branch network, relationship managers for larger customers, and the global network for international trade finance.
+A digital bank cannot replicate those.

-The question is whether you need what HSBC uniquely offers.
-If you never need a branch and operate entirely digitally, Starling saves GBP96/year and delivers a better app.
-If branch access or global trade infrastructure matters for your business, HSBC is the appropriate choice.
+That’s the whole trade-off.
+The real question is whether you need what only HSBC offers.
+If you never set foot in a branch and run everything digitally, Starling saves GBP96/year and gives you the better app.
+If branch access or global trade infrastructure matters, HSBC earns its fee.

 Starling vs HSBC Business Accounts: Fees and What You Get

 Starling charges no monthly fee.
-UK transfers, direct debits, and standing orders are all included at no extra cost.
-There are no minimum balance requirements.
+UK transfers, direct debits, and standing orders are all included at no extra cost, with no minimum balance to maintain.
+When you pay a UK supplier on a Friday afternoon, the transfer clears instantly on either bank; the GBP96 a year only buys you things you may never touch.

 HSBC Kinetic charges GBP8/month.
-New businesses may be eligible for a 12-month fee-free period — verify current promotional terms from HSBC directly.
+New businesses may be eligible for a 12-month fee-free period, though you should verify current promotional terms from HSBC directly.
 After the introductory period, the fee applies regardless of usage.

 At GBP8/month, HSBC costs GBP96/year.
-For a small business where digital banking covers all requirements, Starling is the more cost-effective choice.
-The fee becomes justified only when HSBC-specific features are actually used.
+For a small business where digital banking covers everything, Starling is the cheaper choice by a clear margin.
+The catch is simple.
+That fee only pays off when you actually use HSBC’s branches or trade tools.

 Starling vs HSBC Business Accounts: Branch Access and In-Person Banking